scalalandio/chimney/docs/docs/supported-patching.md

 ### Treating `None` as no-update instead of "set to `None`"

-An interesting case appears when both the patch `case class` and the patched object define fields `f: Option[A]` Depending on the values of `f` in the patched object and patch, we would like to apply the following semantic table:
+An interesting case appears when both the patch `case class` and the patched object define fields `f: Option[A]`.
+Depending on the values of `f` in the patched object and patch, we would like to apply the following semantic table:

 | `patchedObject.f` | `patch.f`      | patching result |